kuljotbiring/To-Do-List/README.md

 # :pencil2::clipboard: To-Do-List
-Alien invasion is a mimic of the iconic arcade game; Space Invaders.
 A webpage that allows the implementation of a todo list.
 The project uses JavaScript with jQuery along with HTML and CSS and uses gradients for coloring and transitions for smooth effects.